manastalukdar/manastalukdar.github.io/website/blog/2019/04/13/pi-world-2019-san-francisco-brief-summary/readme.md

 ## Mark Jeffries Keynote - The Art of Business Influence

 I enjoyed the [keynote by Mark Jeffries](https://www.osisoft.com/Presentations/Keynote-Presentation--The-Art-of-Business-Influence--Mark-Jeffries/) in "The Art of Business Influence".
 His talk was perhaps geared towards sales and marketing folks, but I thought there were points applicable to pretty much anyone, be it in their personal or professional lives.
+His talk drew material from the fields of evolutionary and behavioral psychology.
 Some of the main points from his presentation are captured below.

 Each person has three jobs: